ticketbase/help.ticketbase.com/articles/accepting-donations.md

 To accept multiple types of donations, you may add options by:

-   * Cliking on "Add New"
+   * Clicking on "Add New"

    ![](http://i.imgur.com/dV2dXJ8.png)